 It is important to note that authorship disputes do not usually constitute research misconduct, and disputes over authorship use a different resolution process than allegations of misconduct.
 (See Washington State University’s Executive Policy #33, for more information.)
-When authorship disputes occur, the Office of Research follows the general model set forth in the 2014-15 Faculty Manual (pdf) (Section II F. Disciplinary Process/Procedures (1)(5), page 19, approved 05.08.14).
+When authorship disputes occur, the Office of Research follows the general model set forth in the WSU Faculty Manual (See II F. Disciplinary Process/Procedures (1)(5)).

 WSU Faculty Manual: It is the overall goal of the University to resolve concerns or problems at the lowest possible level.
 To this end, prior to initiating a formal complaint with the Provost, individuals feeling aggrieved by a faculty member’s actions are encouraged to use the following resource for attempted resolution of disputes: